find-xposed-magisk/airgeddon/CONTRIBUTING.md

 ---

-## Discord Server Boosting

-Another way to contribute is to use your Nitro Boosts on our [Discord] server.
-After boosting, your name will appear as a _Server Booster_ contributor there.
-Check [Wiki Contact Section] for more info about how to join to it.

----

-## Donate
+## Donate or buy merchandising

 If you enjoyed the script, feel free to donate.
-Support the project through PayPal or sending a fraction any of these cryptocurrencies.
-Any amount, not matter how small (1, 2, 5 $/€) is welcome:
+Support the project through PayPal or sending a fraction any of the cryptocurrencies listed below.
+Any amount, not matter how small (1, 2, 5 $/€) is welcome.

+Another way to contribute is buying some merchandising (mugs, T-shirts, etc.).
+A little portion of each payment (after deducting material, printing and shipping) will be to support the project.
+Check the [merchandising-online-shop].

 <table>
   <tr>